MuddyHope/SocialMedia/readme.md

 5) Media files --> Used to store the images on what they upload

 1) User Authentication --> Models.py (created Profile Model with user as foreignkey)
+2) To handle blog posts, create new model.